axiangcoding/wt-profile-tool/README.md

 ## Description

-This package contains set of tools used to fetch user profile from the WarThunder server, include serval operation like:
+This package contains set of tools used to to fetch War Thunder profiles, including:

-- get userid by nick
+- Get user profile by ID
-- get user profile by userid
+- Get user ID by nick

 ## Usage

 First, you need to install the package.
-For example use pip directly:
+To use pip directly:

 ```bash
 pip install wt-profile-tool
 ```

-also you can install it by [Poetry](https://python-poetry.org/):
+You can install it with [Poetry](https://python-poetry.org/):

 ```bash
 poetry add wt-profile-tool
 ```

-Then, You can simply import the class and use it like this:
+Then, you can simply import the class and use it like the following

 ```python
 from wt_profile_tool import WTProfileTool